15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 1. Visit the Keys History and Discovery Center

-The Florida Keys History and Discovery Center is a world-class museum where you can dig deep into the history, culture, and attractions of Islamorada and the Florida Keys.
+The Florida Keys History and Discovery Center is a world-class museum where you can dig deep into the history, culture, and landmarks of Islamorada and the Florida Keys.

 It also showcases hundreds of treasures from the past to the present, such as the 16th-century Bronze Cannon, El Infante Anchor, Spanish coins, sunken treasures, and more.